ModelEarth/community/projects/wood/biosolids/README.md

 Biosolid waste (aka sewage sludge) is an excellent fertilizer for forests and other bioproducts grown independent of the food chain.

-Some restaurants and grocery stores sell food fertilized with municipal biosolids.
+Some restaurants and grocery stores sell food fertilized with municipal biosolid sludge.
 "Sludge contains pharmaceuticals, hormones, pathogens, <!--bacteria, viruses, protozoa and parasitic worms, as well as--> heavy metals like lead, cadmium, arsenic or mercury.
 It often includes PCBs, PFAS (forever chemicals), dioxins, BPAs and dozens of other harmful substances ranging from flame retardants to hospital waste.
 In 2019, about 60% of sewage sludge produced by treatment facilities will be spread on farmland and gardens, as well as schoolyards and lawns." [source](https://www.theguardian.com/environment/2019/oct/05/biosolids-toxic-chemicals-pollution)

 Let's get everyone to think before they rinse chemicals and medicine down the drain.
 According to the EPA, "About 50% of all biosolids are being recycled to land.
 These biosolids are used on less than one percent of the nation's agricultural land." [source](https://www.epa.gov/biosolids/frequent-questions-about-biosolids)

 <!-- 8) What percentage of biosolids are recycled and how many farms use biosolids? -->